Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

 GBC ® or Plastic Comb Binding

 This mechanical binding method uses a plastic comb with flexible “teeth” inserted into rectangular holes punched along the binding edge.
-One advantage GBC® comb has over continuous coil binding such as spiral and double Wire-O® / twin loop is the GBC® binding machine can insert and remove sheets for quick edits.
+One advantage GBC® comb has over continuous coil binding such as spiral and double Wire-O®/twin loop is the GBC® binding machine can insert and remove sheets for quick edits.

 GBC® bound books lay flat when open, but unlike the continuous coil methods, the pages cannot be turned 360 degrees.
-GBC® comb binding can handle books up to 2-inches thick.
+GBC® comb binding can handle books up to two-inches thick.
 The plastic combs are durable and available in a variety of colors.

 We also offer GBC® ProClick® spines, a new way to mechanically bind documents featuring the ability to do quick edits by “unzipping” and “zipping” the teeth of this circular hard plastic spine.
 Our Alpha-Doc® punching machine can punch the GBC® rectangular holes in your paper before or after printing.